 Can I visit the school before submitting my application?

 Yes.
 The school has two Open Houses: an evening in November (11/4/19) and a Sunday afternoon in January (1/26/20) each year.
 At this time you will be able to visit the classrooms and talk to the faculty and administration.
 You will also have the opportunity to meet with current parents, students, alumni and School Board Members.
 In addition, school tours are available, by appointment only, at 9:00 a.m. on Wednesday and Friday mornings, from November on, when school is in session.
-Please call the School Office at 650-366-6127 to schedule a tour.
+For a tour, please contact Mrs. Mock at 650-366-6127 or email@example.com.

 Are the faculty credentialed?

 Where do students go after graduation?

 Many students of each graduating class choose to continue their Catholic education and are accepted into the Catholic College Preparatory High School of their choice, including Junipero Serra, Notre Dame, Mercy, Sacred Heart Prep, St. Francis, Bellarmine, St. Ignatius and Woodside Priory.
 We also have students who attend local public high schools in the Sequoia Union High School District, including Sequoia, Woodside, Summit and Everest in Redwood City, As well as Carlmont in San Carlos and Menlo-Atherton in Menlo Park,